component-driven/component-driven-development/Readme.md

 [Artem Sapegin](http://sapegin.me), [Andrey Okonetchnikov](http://okonet.ru/) and [contributors](https://github.com/component-driven/component-driven-development/graphs/contributors).

-This material is available for private, non-commercial use under the GPL version 3.
+This material is available for private, non-commercial use under the Creative Commons Attribution-NonCommercial 4.0 license.
 If you would like to use this material to conduct your own workshop, please contact us at hi@component-driven.io.

 ## Credits